 Nursing Services — School nursing services provide assistance to districts through the following services: chronic disease management, health services to ill and injured students, liaison services between home, school and community health care resources and safety growth and development.
 These services will be prioritized by the severity or life threatening situation and by other activities mandated by legislation.
 The nurse will also provide activities to districts that improve health and participation in the educational process.
 Overall, the service is targeted to increase student safety through nurse management of health issues, teaching and promotion of health management.
 This position is in conjunction with our existing nursing services that provide more acute care for severely disabled children in Douglas County.
-For more information on Nursing Services contact, Barb Hofford at 541-957-4833.
-Parents with health questions can contact Cassandra Griffith at 541-670-6176.
+For more information on Nursing Services contact our school nurses Barb Hofford and Ashley Pittam at 541-957-4833.

 Occupational and Physical Therapy — Direct and/or consultative services are provided for students with orthopedic impairment, autism spectrum disorder, traumatic brain injury and/or other health impairment with significant motor involvement.
 Services are provided by occupational therapists, physical therapists, a complex needs nurse and other consultants.
 For more information contact Sondra Williams, Douglas County EI/ECSE Coordinator, 54-1440-4792.